 (ii) Result in meaningful interaction with individuals in Cuba.

-An early press release issued by the Treasury Department, and the official regulations of the Federal Register state that the following are acceptable options which will help you meet your overall trip requirements:
+According to the Treasury Department, and the official regulations of the Federal Register, the following are acceptable options which will help you meet your overall trip requirements:

 Additionally, volunteering with recognized non-governmental organizations is also an approved activity—especially for those hoping to travel as a group.
 Attending cultural and historical tours, and visiting museums will also help you meet your itinerary quota.
 The general guideline to remember is that the more your activity is directly connected to the Cuban community, its culture, and history, the more likely it is that it will be on the approved list.
 Of course, you will still want to verify this.

 Not necessarily.
 Again, per Title 31, “The traveler’s schedule of activities does not include free time or recreation in excess of that consistent with a full-time schedule.”
-In other words, you have to keep your pure leisure time to a minimum.
+The keyword in that sentence is "excess."
+You must keep your pure leisure time to a minimum.
 That doesn’t mean that you won’t get to do fun low-key things, it simply means that every experience you have will be uniquely meaningful.
 An example?…